-Scientists reveal how pedalling a low gear at a high cadence could waste 60 per cent of a cyclist's energy
+Scientists reveal more evidence of how pedalling a low gear at a high cadence could waste a cyclist's energy

 Physiologists know that muscle efficiency all comes down to the speed at which your muscles can contract.
 If you choose a gear and cadence that allows your muscles to contract at one third of their maximum velocity, you’ll maximise your power output.